 "Linka" means garden in the Tibetan language.
 The so-called "Linka" means outing or picnic.
 It is a kind of leisure way that Tibetans like very much.
 July and August are the best time for Linka.
 You can go to Sangmu Village on the outskirts of Lhasa.
 The creeks, farmland, and houses here constitute a rural-style picture unique to Tibet.
-If you meet hospitable Tibetans, you might be able to visit their homes, and the meals you could eat were the most authentic Tibetan food.
+If you meet hospitable Tibetans, you might be able to visit their homes and the meals you can eat are the most authentic Tibetan food.

 The Lhasa River is located to the south of Lhasa City.
 Compared with other places in Tibet, the scenery here is amazing, and it can give people a very comfortable feeling.
 In the hot sun and cool breeze, slowly ride a bicycle along the river in the afternoon, and in the evening you can watch the sunset by the river.
 This is the correct way to experience Lhasa.

 In Tibet, it’s certainly possible to find really interesting and reasonably priced antiques in Lhasa with some effort, some of the inexpensive mementos await you at Barkhor Street too.
 The Barkhor Street market is a must-see cultural scenery for tourism in Tibet.
 Many merchants and vendors offer a wide variety of local Tibetan arts, crafts, and tasty cuisines in this market.
 Many of the handicrafts displayed in the stalls are exquisitely made by Tibetans.
 You have the option to negotiate a lower price.
 Remember that you can buy it for at least half the initial price.
 Once they agree with the price you offer, you have to buy.
 Be smart before you bargain.